 I don’t think I’ve ever seen a singer in all my years of touring cool down their voice.
 Not cooling down your voice can actually have a dire effect if you’re constantly on tour, having to sing night after night.
 You would cool down to work the fluid and any lactic acid build-up away from the vocal cords.
 Remember, again, just like an athlete, they stretch and cool down after they exercise for the same reason.
 By doing cooldown, you will increase the longevity of your vocal cords and promote good vocal health.

 Watch Dr. Dan explain the benefits of cooling down the voice after singing.

 Use a humidifier

-The next thing to consider is a humidifier or vapor inhaler if your voice is taking on heavy loads (if you are singing constantly and overusing your voice).
+The next thing to consider is a humidifier or vapor inhaler if your voice is taking on heavy loads (if you are constantly singing and overusing your voice).
 Using a humidifier or a vapor inhaler encourages blood flow in and around the vocal cords and muscles.
 Higher levels of blood flow will decrease the recovery and healing time for your voice.
 Even doctors prescribe it and give it to their patients after vocal surgery.

 Watch Dr. Dan explain the benefits of a vapor inhaler.

 If you are performing and are on tour, most likely, you will have to be singing every night.
 Saving your voice for just the stage can be very beneficial.
 This can give the voice time to rest and recover from one performance to the next.
 Combined with warm-ups and cool-downs, it is probably the best way to ensure that your voice can recover and perform every night to the best of its ability.